Capturing Gaze Shifts for Guidance: Cross-Modal Fusion Enhancement for VLM Hallucination Mitigation: Visual Saliency Map Computation via Gaze Shift Tracking

 Within the model, the attention matrix $\bm{A}^{l} \in \mathbb{R}^{h \times n \times n}$ encodes how each of the $n$ tokens attends to all others across $h$ attention heads at layer $l$.
 For simplicity, batch dimensions are omitted.
 Visual attention sink \citep{kang2025see} refers to the phenomenon where query-irrelevant visual tokens receive disproportionately high attention.
 From this matrix, we extract the submatrix representing attention from query tokens $X_T$ to visual tokens $X_V$, which serves as the foundation for constructing the visual saliency map.

-Prior work \citep{he2024cracking, yin2025clearsight, kang2025see} has demonstrated that only a subset of attention heads are primarily responsible for attending to visual information.
+Prior work \citep{he2024cracking, yin2025clearsight, kang2025see} has demonstrated that only a subset of attention heads primarily attend to visual information.
 Following their findings, at each layer $l$, we select the top 50\% of attention heads with the highest cumulative attention to visual tokens $X_V$ aggregated across all query tokens $X_T$, denoted as $\mathcal{H}^l_{TV}$.
-We then compute the mean attention over these selected heads and average across all query tokens, applying min-max normalization to produce the saliency map $\mathcal{S}^l$:
+We then compute the mean attention over these selected heads and average across query tokens to produce the saliency map $\mathcal{S}^l$: